What are Anxiety Symptoms?

 What Causes Anxiety and Panic Attack Physical Symptoms?

-Fight-or-flight puts your adrenal glands to work producing and releasing hormones:
+The automatic stress response puts your adrenal glands to work producing and releasing hormones:

 - Adrenaline (aka adrenalin or epinephrine)